 - The Interview Process

 During the interview process, you will be asked a variety of questions about the amount and duration of your alcohol use.
 You may also be asked questions about your medical history, such as allergies, past or current conditions, and your overall health.
 Holistic residential alcohol treatment centers will likely also ask you questions about your psychological and emotional well-being, including questions about your lifestyle, emotions and past counseling experiences.
-Keep in mind that a professional residential alcohol treatment center will ask these questions in a nonjudgmental atmosphere, simply to gain a deeper understanding of your life and belief systems to better tailor your cure for alcoholism.
+Keep in mind that a professional residential alcohol treatment center will ask these questions in a nonjudgmental atmosphere, simply to gain a deeper understanding of your life and belief systems.

 - Diagnostic Testing